Cost of LivingUpdated May 2026

 Is Abilene Cheap or Expensive for Rent Prices?

-Why does rent prices cost less in Abilene? a developing economy where lower costs attract first-time business owners and remote workers The south region's Humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round., and TX's regulatory environment also play a role.
+Why do rent prices cost less in Abilene? a developing economy where lower costs attract first-time business owners and remote workers The south region's Heat, humidity, heavy rain, and storm seasons create maintenance pressure that keeps cooling, drainage, and exterior upkeep costs elevated., and TX's regulatory environment also play a role.
 Your budget will stretch further here than in most cities we track.

 Practical Advice for Abilene